friskymouse/friskymouse.github.io/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "FriskyMouse is an open-source utility app for Windows that provides mouse cursor highlighter and click indicators as features."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Doks ."
-date: 2020-10-06T08:48:57+00:00
+date: 2023-07-24 18:54:29
-lastmod: 2020-10-06T08:48:57+00:00
+lastmod: 2023-07-24 18:54:35
 draft: false
 images: []
 menu: